kaushik12/networks-project/Readme.md

 Introduction
 ================
+Kaushik Mohan

 This project is an attempt to use methods described in the paper by Muchnik et al. for extracting hierarchies from a network.
-The end goal is to be able to use these techniques to create a knowledge tree from the Wikipedia English Article Network.
+The paper has been made available for reference in the respective folder within the repo.
+The end goal is to be able to use these techniques to create a knowledge tree from the Wikipedia EN article network which could be used to create a more structured online-reference/learning platform akin to a traditional Encyclopedia.

 For the purpose of this project though, we use a smaller and more specific network of articles from HyperPhysics, a HTML Textbook (<http://hyperphysics.phy-astr.gsu.edu/hbase/hframe.html>).
+This textbook also has a more complete hyperlink structure compared to Wikipedia which should give us better results.
+Based on this network, we should be able to arrive at a tree structure which denotes the evolution of Physics literature and traditional structure in Physics instruction.
 The HyperPhysics page provides hierarchies based on content and some semantics which could be used as a reference to validate the results of the analysis.

 ------------------------------------------------------------------------